Installing Java on Windows (32-Bit or 64 Bit)

 Optionally Set the JAVA_HOME Environment Variable

 Under System variables (or User variables) click the New button.
-Enter JAVA_HOME in Variable name then enter the path to the Java JDK in Variable value (e.g. C:\Program Files\Java\jdk1.8.0_72, or the actual install location if it was changed).
+Enter JAVA_HOME in Variable name then enter the path to the Java JDK in Variable value (e.g. C:\Program Files\Java\jdk1.8.0_99, or the actual install location if it was changed).
+Enter the value for your system.
 Click OK to close the dialogs.

 Checking that Java is Installed on Windows